Special education blog featured images

 There have recently been a number of articles published based on the Five Year Forward report that was released earlier this year.

-The picture painted of the mental health care available to our young people is not good.
+The picture painted of the mental health care available to young people with SEN is not good.
 I have summarized some of the numbers in the infographic below.
 What we need is for these recommendations to be implemented and make an impact.

 Not one teacher I know begrudges putting in the time to support our students, to ensure they do their best to help them.